Opposite of DIRECT EVIDENCE – 35 Antonyms With Sentence Examples

 Contrived The direct evidence was straightforward.
 The contrived evidence was easily exposed.

-READ: Opposite of JEWELLERY - 35 Antonyms With Sentence Examples
+READ: Opposite of DESERVE - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of DIRECT EVIDENCE